Previous | Next

 "Stop talking like that!
 Why can't you just tell me what to do?"

-Evina thought back to their conversation at the bench.
+Evina thought back to their conversation on the bench.
 He had to admit that The Shadow was right.
 There was darkness within him.
 Part of him had an urge to hurt and destroy.
 It conflicted with his good nature.
 It was there from the very beginning like a nagging voice in the back of his head.
 How long could he keep up the struggle?
 Unfortunately, he didn't have much time to think about it now.

 The trolley continued to accelerate, and the wheels rattled noisily.
 It was going to fall apart soon.
 Evina held onto a rail with all his strength.
 It felt like he was hanging on for ages.
 The train was now moving faster than its physics should allow in the real world.
 The tunnel was no longer a tunnel but a blurry vortex.
 Its lights appeared like stars speeding by in his father's spaceship.
 Then he saw something up ahead.
 It looked like the track was going to end.
-He shouted but it could not be heard though all the wind.
+He shouted, but it could not be heard through all the wind.